Power Rangers Prime

-Power Rangers Prime is an ongoing American comic book series written by Melissa Flores, with art by Michael Yg and Fabi Marques.
-The series debuted on November 13, 2024, being published by Boom!
+Power Rangers Prime is an American comic book series written by Melissa Flores, with art by Michael Yg and Fabi Marques.
+The series debuted on November 13, 2024, and concluded on April 8, 2026, being published by Boom!
 Studios.

-Based on Hasbro's Power Rangers franchise, the series is set in a rebooted continuity from the previous Power Rangers comics (2016–2024).
+Based on the Power Rangers franchise by Hasbro, which is also based on the Super Sentai franchise by Toei Company, the series is set in a rebooted continuity from the previous Power Rangers comics (2016–2024).

 Publication history

 Background

 Since 2016 to 2024, Boom!
 Studios published a Power Rangers comic book continuity, which featured events like "Shattered Grid", "Necessary Evil", "Unlimited Power/The Eltarian War", and "Charge to 100!", concluding with the Recharged/Darkest Hour crossover storyline.

 Development

 In August 2024, it was announced that a new series dubbed Power Rangers Prime would debut in November later that year.
 The series, written by Melissa Flores and illustrated by Michael Yg, will serve as a reboot to Boom!'s comic continuity.

 Setting

 Power Rangers Prime is set in an alternate universe forged in the aftermath of the Recharged/Darkest Hour" storyline.